WalkNetwork/interface-framework/README.md

 * Statistics. ✔️
 * Workers. ✔️

----

 ### How to use:
 If you are interested how to use this framework see the [wiki](https://github.com/uinnn/interface-framework/wiki) or see the dokka [documentation](https://uinnn.github.io/interface-framework/)

----

-### How to use:
-If you are interested how to use this framework see the [wiki](https://github.com/uinnn/interface-framework/wiki)

 ## Setup for development
 The `interface-framework` is in the central maven repository.
 Thus making things very easy!